muditbhargava66/muditbhargava66.github.io/_pages/about.md

   image: prof_pic_mudit.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>📍 Location: Available Worldwide</p>
+    <p>Based in India</p>
-    <p>💼 Open to Opportunities</p>
+    <p>Open to opportunities worldwide</p>
-    <p>📧 muditbhargava666@gmail.com</p>
+    <p>muditbhargava666@gmail.com</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I'm **Mudit Bhargava**, a passionate engineer specializing in signal processing, financial modeling, machine learning/AI, and FPGA development.
-I combine technical expertise with creative problem-solving to build innovative solutions at the intersection of hardware and software.
+I'm **Mudit Bhargava**, an engineer with a deep interest in bridging the gap between hardware and software.
+My work spans signal processing, financial modeling, machine learning, and FPGA development—areas that constantly push me to think across disciplines.

-## 🚀 What I Do
+## What I Work On

-I work on cutting-edge projects that leverage:
+My projects typically involve:

-- **Signal Processing**: Advanced algorithms for real-time data analysis and processing
+- **Signal Processing** — Developing algorithms for real-time data analysis and embedded applications
-- **Financial Modeling**: Quantitative analysis and algorithmic trading strategies
+- **Financial Modeling** — Building quantitative models and exploring algorithmic trading strategies
-- **Machine Learning/AI**: Deep learning models and intelligent systems
+- **Machine Learning** — Designing neural networks and intelligent systems for practical problems
-- **FPGA Development**: High-performance hardware acceleration and embedded systems
+- **FPGA Development** — Creating high-performance hardware accelerators and embedded systems

-## 💡 My Approach
+## My Philosophy

-I believe in the power of interdisciplinary thinking.
-By combining signal processing techniques with modern AI/ML approaches and implementing them on high-performance hardware like FPGAs, I create solutions that are both innovative and practical.
-My work spans from theoretical algorithm development to hands-on hardware implementation.
+I believe the most interesting problems live at the intersection of different fields.
+Combining rigorous signal processing with modern machine learning, then implementing it on custom hardware—that's where I find the work most rewarding.
+I enjoy taking ideas from theory all the way to working implementations.

-## 🎯 Current Focus
+## Current Interests

-I'm currently exploring:
+Right now, I'm focused on:

-- Real-time signal processing on FPGAs for financial applications
+- Hardware acceleration of AI algorithms on FPGAs
-- Machine learning models for predictive analytics in trading systems
+- Real-time signal processing for financial applications
-- Hardware acceleration of AI algorithms
+- Contributing to open-source projects in the FPGA and signal processing space
-- Open-source contributions to the signal processing and FPGA communities
+- Exploring the practical applications of ML in embedded systems

-## 🤝 Let's Connect
+## Get in Touch

-I'm always interested in collaborating on exciting projects and discussing new ideas.
-Whether you're working on signal processing challenges, need help with FPGA implementations, or want to explore AI/ML applications in finance, feel free to reach out!
+I'm always open to conversations about interesting technical challenges.
+If you're working on something in signal processing, need help with FPGA implementations, or want to discuss ML applications in finance, I'd be happy to connect.

-Check out my [projects](/projects/) to see what I've been working on, or explore my [blog](/blog/) where I share insights and tutorials on signal processing, FPGA development, and machine learning.
+Take a look at my [projects](/projects/) to see recent work, or browse my [publications](/publications/) for research I've been involved with.